Today we have a guest post from Douglas.

 Start Saving For Retirement Too Late

 With most people set to retire sometime in their mid-sixties, it is easy to feel as if you have all the time in the world to save up.
-As a result, people will spend their younger years travelling or paying off their mortgage while ignoring putting away for retirement.
+As a result, people will spend their younger years travelling or paying off a mortgage while ignoring putting away for retirement.

 When it comes to saving for retirement, it is important that you understand the role that time plays in enabling you an easy life down the road.